-Kim Jong Un says the nuclear button is always on his desk
+Kim Jong Un offers olive branch to South

-"The entire mainland of the US is within the range of our nuclear weapons and the nuclear button is always on the desk of my office.
-They should accurately be aware that this is not a threat but a reality," said Kim during his annual New Year's Day address, according to a CNN translation of the speech.

-"No matter how much America wants to attack us with their military might and nuclear power, they know that now we possess such great nuclear power and therefore they will not dare," Kim said, adding that his country's greatest achievement of 2017 was the "historic accomplishment of completing our nuclear capabilities."
+He nevertheless couched the message in more familiar bellicose language, warning the United States that North Korea's nuclear ambitions were now complete and the launch button was "always on the desk in my office."

+Kim's comments on South Korea surprised analysts, who described them as the most significant part of his speech.

-Since coming to power, Kim has overseen a dramatic increase in the pace of North Korea's missile program.
-As of February last year, Pyongyang has fired off 23 missiles, improving its technology with each launch.
+Tensions with the South have been high as Kim has presided over a dramatic increase in the pace of North Korea's weapons program.
 In September, the regime carried out its sixth and most powerful nuclear test.

-Euan Graham, director of the International Security Program at the Lowy Institute, told CNN that Kim's nuclear button comment is "effectively just noise."

-"It doesn't say anything we haven't heard before.
-It's just his (Kim's) way of assuring everybody that he is the one in charge and in control.
-It's almost like a declaration of victory, they're over the finish line as far they're concerned (and) they're trying to message the US that they've got what it takes to deter them," said Graham.

 Kim went on to wish South Korea success in hosting the upcoming Olympics and said the event would be a "good chance" to show the greatness of the Korean people.

-Graham called the softened tone toward South Korea a surprise.
+Euan Graham, director of the International Security Program at the Lowy Institute, told CNN the softened tone toward South Korea was a surprise.

 "The olive branch of trying to reach out to the South, that's the most significant change, because up until now, they just haven't shown any interest in engaging with the South, or anyone else for that matter," he said.